Chronology of the ancient Near East: Classical

 Not having the stability of buried clay tablets, the records of the Hebrews have a great deal of ancient editorial work to sift through when used as a source for chronology.
 However, the Hebrew kingdoms lay at the crossroads of Babylon, Assyria, Egypt and the Hittites, making them spectators and often victims of actions in the area during the 1st millennium.
 Mostly concerned with regional events in the Levant, in 2 Kings 23 פַרְעֹה נְכֹה, thought to be pharaoh Necho II, is mentioned three times.

 Neo-Babylonian kings are mentioned in 2 Kings 20, בְּרֹאדַךְ בַּלְאֲדָן, thought to be Marduk-apla-iddina II, in 2 Kings 24 Nebuchadnezzar II and in 2 Kings 25 אֱוִיל מְרֹדַךְ, thought to be Amel-Marduk.
 In Isaiah 38 the neo-Assyrian kings Sennacherib and Esarhaddon are mentioned.

 Dendrochronology

 Dendrochronology attempts to use the variable growth pattern of trees, expressed in their rings, to build up a chronological timeline.
 At present there are no continuous chronologies for the Near East, and a floating chronology has been developed using trees in Anatolia for the Bronze and Iron Ages.
 Professor of archaeology at Cornell, Sturt Manning, has spearheaded efforts to use this floating chronology with radiocarbon wiggle-match to anchor the chronology.
-His research has recently been included in the Oxford History of the Ancient Near East and has been cited widely in the recent academic literature.
+His research has recently been included in the Oxford History of the Ancient Near East and has been cited widely in the recent academic literature, with the evidence favoring the middle chronology according to Felix Höflmayer (2022).
 A new method has been developed to combine dendrochronology with Miyake events to extend the range to other areas.